 Best practices for switching from hardware to software tokens

 The explosive adoption of mobile apps and devices is changing how banks authenticate customers in the digital world.
-One trend we expect to continue into 2018 and beyond, is the drive to upgrade customer authentication technology from hardware authentication to software tokens.
+One trend we expect to continue is the drive to upgrade customer authentication technology from hardware authentication to software tokens.

 Software Tokens: Adoption Best Practices